© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Helen's Chapel, Bonhunt is a scheduled monument protected by Historic England under reference 1002160.
 View the official record →

-St Helen's Chapel, Bonhunt is a medieval chapel of unknown exact date, likely constructed in the twelfth or thirteenth century, situated in Essex.
+St Helen's Chapel is a medieval stone chapel located in Bonhunt, Essex, that survives as a roofless ruin consisting of nave and chancel remains.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002160.

 St Helen's Chapel, Bonhunt is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002160.